kevinpeterson/SEng-5831-Lab1/README.md

 Y toggles: 66
 ```

-As shown above, 1HZ toggling displays a slower frequency for the green LED.
+As shown, 1HZ toggling displays a slower frequency for the green LED, as described above.

 Experiment 2
 ------------